 ESH entered into a development agreement with JR Beneficial Development, LLC (JR Beneficial), an unrelated party, and RNI.
 All development fees incurred and payable under this agreement are apportioned two-thirds to JR Beneficial and one-third to RNI.
 The agreement provides for a development fee of \$143,688, which has been capitalized into the cost of the building.
-As of December 31, 2019 and 2018, \$52,228 and \$52,228, respectively, remained payable, and is included in developer fee payable on the accompanying consolidated statements of financial position.
+As of December 31, 2020 and 2019, \$52,228 and \$52,228, respectively, remained payable, of which \$34,189 and \$34,189, respectively, was payable to JR Beneficial and is included in developer fee payable on the accompanying consolidated statements of financial position.
+The portion payable to RNI has been has been eliminated on the accompanying consolidated statements of financial position.